aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 ## Deployment to TorchServe

-TorchServe is easy to use.
-It comes with a convenient commnad line interface (CLI) to deploy locally.
-Though it comes with default handlers for common problems such as image classification, object detection, image segmentation, and text classification, we can always tailor it for our own specifications: as TorchServe is open source, which means it’s fully open and extensible to fit any deployment needs.
+Now that we have our trained model for the images of cats, we can easily use TorchServe to serve the model.
+TorchServe comes with a convenient command line interface (CLI) to deploy locally.
+It also comes with default handlers for common problems such as image classification, object detection, image segmentation, and text classification.
+But we can always tailor it for our own specifications because TorchServe is open source, which means it’s fully extensible to fit any deployment needs.

 In this section we deploy the PyTorch model to TorchServe.
-For installation, please refer to TorchServe [Github](https://github.com/pytorch/serve) Repository.
-Overall, there are mainly 3 steps to use TorchServe:
+For installation, please refer to the TorchServe [Github](https://github.com/pytorch/serve) Repository.
+Overall, there are 3 main steps to use TorchServe:

 1. Archive the model into `*.mar`.
-2. Start the `torchserve`.
+2. Start the `torchserve` process.
 3. Call the API and get the response.

-In order to archive the model, 3 files are needed in our case:
+In order to archive the model, three files are needed in our case:

 1. PyTorch encoding model `ResNet50` weights `encoder_weight.pth`.
 2. PyTorch fully connected network weights `head_weight.pth`